 Some issues that are not detailed below included Wyness discussing the approach to any North Stand redevelopment.
 They would take certain bits of the plans that Randy Lerner had previously had drafted up, but there will be differences too.
 There would be an increase in capacity.
 In practice though, promotion to the Premier League is the fundamental catalyst for such plans to move forward.

-Wyness agreed with MOMS that the stadium is in desperate need over a PA & sound system overhaul.
+Wyness agreed with MOMS that the stadium is in desperate need of a PA & sound system overhaul.
 This is on the long-term agenda, although moves will be made to try and improve it in the short-term where possible.

 One supporter representative raised the issue of Under Armour’s hunting division in the US – basically, clothes and accessories for people who go out killing animals – and how they were very uncomfortable with that.
 It’s something that MOMS and others also have concerns with.